ballerina-platform/module-ballerinax-github/README.md

 * Import the package to your ballerina project.

 ##### Prerequisites
-Install the latest ballerina [distribution](https://ballerinalang.org/).
+Download the ballerina version 0.964.0 [distribution](https://ballerinalang.org/downloads/).

 ### Working with GitHub Connector Actions